c2is/wapistrano/README.md

 These three parts can run on the same station or separately on their own environment.

+Wapistrano is strongly based on [Webistrano](https://github.com/peritor/webistrano/) (which is unfortunately no longer maintained).
+The Wapistrano database structure has been deliberately designed in order to be very closed to Webistrano structure to make Webistrano to Wapistrano migration easier.

+#WARNING
+This is an Alpha version of this project.
+Many features and tests are missing.
+It works with capistrano v 2.15.5 max, not yet with 3.* versions.

 #INSTALL
 ##On the webserver side (where the wapistrano webui will live)